joblet

 PERMISSION_DENIED Insufficient role permissions Viewer trying admin operation

-NOT_FOUND Job not found Invalid job ID
+NOT_FOUND Job not found Invalid job UUID

 INTERNAL Server-side error Job creation failed, system error